tshepang/blog/content/developer of note: Stefano Zacchiroli.md

 -   his passion for software freedom (we need people like this in an age where people tend to trade freedom for pragmatism)

-To prove I\'m not the only one, there a bunch more guys who were happy enough with his 2010 term as Debian Project Leader (DPL), that they re-elected him again.
-What\'s more interesting is that no one else stood for election.
+To prove I'm not the only one, there a bunch more guys who were happy enough with his 2010 term as Debian Project Leader (DPL), that they re-elected him again.
+What's more interesting is that no one else stood for election.
 He also won the term [the third time], so will reign over Debian in 2012.